Holgermueller/sfnamegenerator/README.md

 ### Like this project?

-You're welcome to [Buy me a coffee](https://ko-fi.com/holgermuellerart).
+You're welcome to [buy me a coffee](https://ko-fi.com/holgermuellerart).
 This link will take you to a site where I'm attempting to fund another passion project.